basilisk-in/NaariKavach/NaariKavach_Backend/api_testing_guide.md

    - Try to access endpoints requiring authentication without a token
    - Verify you receive a 401 Unauthorized response

+4. **Invalid Image Upload**
+   - Create a POST request to `/api/upload-sos-images/` with missing sos_id
+   - Verify you receive a 400 Bad Request response
+   - Try uploading with non-existent sos_id
+   - Verify you receive a 404 Not Found response

+5. **Invalid Image Retrieval**
+   - Create a GET request to `/api/get-sos-images/{invalid_sos_id}/`
+   - Verify you receive a 404 Not Found response

 ## Running the Server
 To run the server for testing: